Sinus MRI scanMRI of the sinuses; Magnetic resonance imaging - sinuses; Maxillary sinus MRI

 - Removable dental work should be taken out just before the scan.

 An MRI exam causes no pain.
 Some people may become anxious inside the scanner.
-If you have difficulty lying still or are very anxious, you may be given a mild sedative.
-Excessive movement can blur MRI images and cause errors.
+If you have problems lying still or are very nervous, you may be given medicine to help you feel calm (sedative).
+Too much movement can blur MRI images and cause errors.

-An intercom in the room allows you to speak to the person operating the scanner at any time.
-Some MRI scanners have televisions and special headphones that you can use to help the time pass.
+An intercom in the room lets you speak to the person operating the scanner at any time.
+Some MRI scanners have televisions and special headphones to help the time pass.

 There is no recovery time, unless you need sedation.
-After an MRI scan, you can resume your normal diet, activity, and medications.
+After an MRI scan, you can go back your normal diet, activity, and medicines.

 Why the Test is Performed